pocco81/mini-prompt/README.md

 ##### Prompt

-The prompt itself can be changed changing the `ps_content` and `ps_suffix` variables.
-Apart from given your prompt different colors using the tags, you can also modify the information displayed using the following built-in Bash options:
+The prompt itself can be changed modifying the `ps_content` and `ps_suffix` variables.
+Apart from giving your prompt different colors using the [tags](#tags), you can also modify the information displayed using the following built-in Bash options:

 | Opts         | Description                                             |
 | ------------ | ------------------------------------------------------- |